Relevance to Clinical Practice

 - The circumstances under which the harm occurred were in the exclusive control of the defendant (physician).

 An example of Res Ipsa Loquitor may be in a circumstance where a patient came in for an epidural injection under sedation and he had walked into the procedure room on that day but after the procedure is found to be paraplegic.
-The above 3 elements will be applicable and this will avoid the need to try and prove that there is a breach or no breach of duty.
+The above 3 elements will be applicable, and this will avoid the need to try and prove that there is a breach or no breach of duty of care.

 There are defenses to medical negligence that include assumption of risk (i.e. when a patient is fully aware of all the risks through an informed consent and opted to proceed with the treatment plan) contributory negligence (that is based on the patient contributing to the harm by her action which may bar recovery in minority jurisdictions) and comparative negligence (in which the jury will assign percentage of faults with pure comparative fault based strictly on that percentage and partial/modified comparative fault only allows the patient to recover her percentage if it is below 50% and none if it is above 50%).